- Airport planning

 Review of airport consultative arrangements

-In 2015, following a recommendation by the Productivity Commission, the department commissioned an independent review of federally-leased airports’ consultative arrangements.
+In 2015, following a recommendation by the Productivity Commission, the department commissioned an independent review of leased federal airport consultative arrangements.
 The review found that CACGs and PCFs are generally well supported by their participants and the groups are considered effective in meeting their stated aims.
-However, the review also recognised that one size does not fit all in relation to airport consultative arrangements, and the final report made recommendations that encouraged flexibility in airports’ approaches to community consultation.
+However, the review also recognised that one size does not fit all in relation to airport consultative arrangements, and the final report made recommendations that encouraged flexibility in airports' approaches to community consultation.

-In late 2016, the department broadened its expectations relating to federally-leased airports’ consultative arrangements.
+In late 2016, the department broadened its expectations relating to leased federal airport consultative arrangements.
 Airports are now expected to tailor their consultation activities to suit the specific needs of their stakeholders.
 Where existing CACG and PCF arrangements are working effectively, airports may elect to continue to rely on these established groups.
 Alternatively, or in addition, airports may choose to undertake a range of other consultation activities as considered appropriate.

 Airport regulation

-All leased federal airports are subject to the following regulations:
+All leased federal airports, including Western Sydney International (Nancy-Bird Walton) Airport, are subject to the following regulations:

-- Airport lease requirements which subjects leased federal airports to rules and procedures regarding their leases with the Commonwealth.
-Provisions relating to airport leases are located within Part 2, Divisions 2–8 of the Airports Act 1996.
+- Airport lease requirements which subject leased federal airports to rules and procedures regarding their leases with the Commonwealth (provisions relating to airport leases are located within Part 2, Divisions 2–8 of the Airports Act 1996)

 - Restrictions on Ownership and Control of airport infrastructure